spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/checklist.md

 - [ ] Extracted the manifest content from the airgap setup binary to an HTTP file server.

-- [ ] Ensured the manifest content is hosted on an HTTP file server that is accessible from the vSphere environment you are installing Palette.
+- [ ] Ensured the manifest content is hosted on an HTTP file server that is accessible from the vSphere environment you are installing VerteX.

 </TabItem>